ZhouYuxuanYX/Unsupervised-Deep-Learning-Framework-for-Anomaly-Detection-in-Time-Series-/README.md

 **Model.py**

-In the online settings, the time series data are divided into fixed-sized segments, and each segment is seen as an exmple:
+In the **online** settings, the time series data are divided into fixed-sized segments, and each segment is seen as an exmple:

 * **Multilayer Perceptron(MLP)**: predict the next elements based on the previous segment
 * **1 D Convolutional Auto-encoder**: reconstruct the given segment as input
 * **Variational 1D Convolutional Auto-encoder**: reconstruct the given segment as input

-In the offline settings,  following models are employed to do the so-called in-sample prediction, that is to say, do prediction on the training data, in order to compare the difference, based on which anomaly scores could be calculated:
+In the **seq2seq** settings,  following models are employed to do the so-called in-sample prediction, that is to say, do prediction on the training data, in order to compare the difference, based on which anomaly scores could be calculated:
 * **Wavenet**
 * **LSTM**